Syston and Peterborough Railway: Further obstruction from Lord Harborough

 Even after the MR had gained parliamentary approval for its route in June 1845, Lord Harborough stubbornly refused to allow any construction work to be started anywhere near his estate.
 Faced with this unreasonable opposition, the Midland Railway decided to re-route the line a little further away from Stapleford Park, but when the surveyors arrived, with a bodyguard, to take new measurements and levels they were once again confronted by a group of Lord Harborough's men, and the second Battle of Saxby was soon in full swing.
 This time Lord Harborough himself participated by driving his carriage into the ranks of the surveyors.
 The surveying did eventually get done, and the deviation was authorised by the Midland Railway Act 1846 (9 & 10 Vict. c. li) of 16 June 1846, with the provision for a tunnel to be driven underneath a spinney of fine trees known as Cuckoo Plantation, on Lord Harborough's estate so that the offending trains would be hidden from his Lordship’s view.
 Unfortunately during construction the tunnel collapsed, causing subsidence to the trees and increased hostility from Harborough.

-A legal battle followed, and yet another deviation was authorised on 22 July 1847.
+A legal battle followed, and yet another deviation was authorised by the Midland Railway (Syston and Peterborough Deviations and Manton Approach) Act 1847 (10 & 11 Vict. c. ccxv) on 22 July 1847.
 By this time, the two sections of line on either side of the Saxby area had already been built and were in operation, that from Syston to Melton from 1 September 1846, and from Peterborough to Stamford from 2 October 1846.
 Because of Lord Harborough's intransigence, it was not until 1 May 1848 that these two sections were linked, and the whole through route in operation.

 The Midland Railway had agreed to purchase the Oakham Canal in April 1845, for the sum of £26,000 and 200 new Midland £40 shares.
 Traffic on the canal was clearly declining, and in the very dry summer of 1844 the waterway had been unnavigable for five months and goods had to be transported by road.